Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Once it's complete, you can exit the virtual folder and MO2 as you like.

 Your temp_mods folder is now full.
 You can zip this folder and store it online for redistribution for users.

-You can host this with a Server Provider, a Google Drive (if you've paid for extra storage beyond the 15 GB free), or something like Azure.
+You can host this with a Server Provider, a Google Drive (if you've paid for extra storage beyond the 15 GB free), or somewhere else like Azure.

-I would not recommend hosting from Google for Security Reasons, but you do you.
+I would not recommend hosting from Google for security reasons, but you do you.
-If you are playing with a private group of friends, it's fine.
+If you are playing with a private group of friends, it's probably fine.
 For public servers, you open up yourself and other users to being hacked.
+It's just not a secure platform, and I wouldn't personally download random dll files from disreputable Google Drives.

 > [!WARNING]
 > Do _not_ host this on NexusMods, or other mod hosting sites!
 > **This is not your work!**
 > Bundling other people's mods as your own will have negative consequences.
+You will be branded a mod thief!
 > You are only allowed to distribute this to people using your Dedicated Server directly.
 > If you ignore this advice.
 I promise you your Mod Page will get delisted, and account could be banned.

-Optional.
-If you get something you are satisfied with and don't plan to enable/disable/update mods any time in the near future, you can drop using MO2 entirely if you just rename your _temp_Mods folder to Mods and launch the game as normal through Steam (without EAC of course) using the Dedicated Server Tool.
+Next Steps:

+Drag a copy of all of the mods you just made, and place them into the 7DtD Dedicated Server Tool Mods folder.

+Configure and Launch your server as you normally would.

+Remember, all users (Clients) and the server itself must have all of these mods.
+Smorgasbord has both Client and Server side mods.
+FNS does not have the time to track down which mods are client side.
+Make sure everyone (and the server) has all of the mods!

+Your players must add the list of mods from your zip, unzipped, into their Mods folder.

+They must have Harmony present!

+You must play with EAC disabled!
+Too many of the mods on this list will trigger EAC if it is enabled.
+I would be careful who you invite into your dedicated server when EAC is off!

+If they are running additional mods out of other folders, they're probably going ot have errors.

+FNS is not your paid tech support for this.
+You kind of need to figure this stuff out yourself.

 ______________________________________________________________________________________________________________________